adamwan-nexplore/guidebook-nxp-hk/how-we-develop/dev-testing-3.md

 ## Generate instant feedback by tests

-- There are a lot of different types of testing
+- There are a lot of different types of tests
 - To write developer tests:
 - the tests should
   - provide instant feedback on any change